22 Proven Tips for Getting Featured on the App Store

 If you’re about to be featured heavily on Love Island, there’s a dedicated Marketing Plan section on the form for this info (as well as non-Love Island specific marketing).
 Not only does a formalised marketing plan indicate you’re a professional outfit, but also if you can demonstrate you’re doing a big marketing push at a specific time, your prized App Store spot could coordinate with this.

-Getting your app featured – the next steps
+Getting your app featured on the App Store – the next steps